GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

     --registry $REGISTRY \
     --public-key path=ec_public.pem,type=es256-pem

-This creates an IoT Core device called `bridge` that you will use to authenticate the bridge to IoT Core with.
+This creates an IoT Core device called `bridge` that you will use to authenticate the bridge to IoT Core.

-The Cloud Pud/Sub topics are used to verify that data is being bridged to the cloud correctly.
+The Cloud Pud/Sub topics are used to verify that data is bridged to the cloud correctly.

 ## Deploy the bridge to Kubernetes

-### Update project specific settings
+### Update project-specific settings

 Get the specific address for the bridge manager container: